5 Ways How Exercise Affects Your Sleep –

 Helps Chronic Insomnia

-Chronic insomnia is the difficulty initiating or maintaining your sleep.
+Chronic insomnia is having difficulty initiating or maintaining your sleep.
 It is a common sleep disorder in adults.
 You either wake up too early in the morning or have a non-restorative sleep.

 Reduces Stress and Anxiety